 Many other experts in fasting recommend adding salt to their water or electrolyte drinks for this reason.

 Most electrolyte drinks don’t skimp on potassium and for good reason.
 Potassium is an electrolyte that many people fall short of in their diets.

-Exercise causes poor replenishment of potassium into the muscle without supplementation [R].
+Exercise causes poor replenishment of potassium in the muscle without supplementation.

-Luckily, fasting research doesn’t show large losses of potassium, so it is probably of lesser importance during a fast than sodium and magnesium [R].
+Luckily, fasting doesn’t cause large losses of potassium, so it is probably of lesser importance during a fast than sodium and magnesium.

 Still, most Americans don’t eat enough potassium-rich foods, so it never hurts to get a little extra in your supplements as long as you have healthy kidneys.

 Research shows that intermittent fasting can be beneficial for many health conditions, such as reducing cancer risk, and heart disease risk, and is even helpful for reducing body fat and reducing body weight.